valsamovich/cs.github.io/docs/tutorials/database.md

 **Association relationship** In database design, a table pattern where an intersection table contains additional attributes beyond the attributes that make up the composite primary key.

-**Associative entity** Also called an association entity, this is an entity that represents the combination of at least two other objects and that contains data about that combination.
+**Associative entity** Also called an association entity, this is an entity that represents the combination of at least two other objects and that cont MBains data about that combination.
 It is often used in contracting and assignment applications.

 **Asterisk (*)** A wildcard character used in Microsoft Access queries to represent one or more unspecified characters.
 See SQL percent sign (%) wildcard character.